 Alexander pulling a sled back to base camp.

-Alexander with his classmates and teachers at Forest Kindergarten.
+Alexander with his teachers (including “Ducky Debby,” standing) and classmates from Forest Kindergarten.

 Alexander looking all the part of an outdoorsman.